ReferenceType/StandardNetworkLibrary/README.md

 A library intended to be a strong backbone for future developments.
 Aim is to achieve highest performance with reasonable memory requirements.
 Target Framework .Net Standard 2.0+.

-Not production ready everything is subject to change.
-So far mostly for exploration.
+Not production ready, everything is subject to change.
+Mostly for experimental purposes yet.

 So far we have:
 - Regular Tcp Sever Client send and recieves pure bytes, used as base, can be used standalone.